 The successful management of behaviour and rewards is central to our school ethos to provide an environment within which students and adults can develop good relationships, showing care, respect and consideration for each other within the school and the community.
-Our rewards policy encourages and rewards students who apply themselves and behave in a commendable way to support the ethos of the school as role models and to develop their own potential.
-Every day we strive to find opportunities to celebrate student success and 'catch students being good', this is essential to promote our positive behaviour for learning ethos.
-This ethos captures those students who show the school's values (PRIDE) and exemplary behaviour in class, around school and the community.
+Our rewards policy encourages and rewards students who apply themselves and behave in a commendable way to support the ethos of the school as role models and to develop their own potential. (potential Limitless) Every day we strive to find opportunities to celebrate student success and 'catch students being good', this is essential to promote our positive behaviour for learning ethos.
+This ethos captures those students who show the school's values (PRIDE) and exemplary behaviour in class and high performance skills and competencies that underpin, around school and the community.